 Our main goal is to show how the considered protocols behave in an environment different from the one they were designed for.
 Our simulator environment consists of a set of nodes randomly generated in a cube of side length 1000 units with a transmission range of 250 units.
-We considered four different cardinalities for the set of nodes in the network: 50, 100, 150 and 200 nodes, in order to evaluate the protocol performance variation.
-Mobility models proposed in the past have been focused, for instance, on VANETs but not on drone networks [4]; we have hence considered the recommended mobility model but we had to adapt to our considered 3D environment.
+We considered four different cardinalities for the set of nodes in the network: 50, 100, 150, and 200 nodes, in order to evaluate the protocol performance variation.
+Mobility models proposed in the past have been focused, for instance, on VANETs but not on drone networks [4]; we have hence considered the recommended mobility model but we had to adapt to our considered 3-D environment.
 In essence, nodes alternate movement and stationary periods.
-For each cardinality of the set of nodes, four mobility constraints are chosen, in terms of pause time: 5, 20, 40 and 100 s, during which the node remains stationary, before resuming to move toward a new destination in the 3D space.
+For each cardinality of the set of nodes, four mobility constraints are chosen, in terms of pause time: 5, 20, 40, and 100 s, during which the node remains stationary, before resuming to move toward a new destination in the 3-D space.
 The simulation duration is set to 100 s, so that the case with 100 s of pause time corresponds to a network with static nodes.
-The traffic scenario consists on 10 flows (10 different sources and 10 different destinations) of CBR traffic.
-These and the other mobility parameters are summarized in Table I. For position-based protocols, the proactive beaconing process period (i.e, the time between two consecutive beacon transmissions) is set equal to 0.5 s.
+The traffic scenario consists on ten flows (ten different sources and ten different destinations) of CBR traffic.
+These and the other mobility parameters are summarized in Table I. For position-based protocols, the proactive beaconing process period (i.e., the time between two consecutive beacon transmissions) is set equal to 0.5 s.

-The metrics of interest used to asses the protocols are the following:
+The metrics of interest used to assess the protocols are as follows.

-- Packet Delivery: it is the average ratio of the data packet delivered to the destination to those generated by the source. - Path Dilation: it is also called stretch factor and corresponds to the average ratio of the number of hops traversed by the packet to reach the destination, to the minimum path length from source to destination.
+- 1) Packet Delivery: It is the average ratio of the data packet delivered to the destination to those generated by the source. - Path Dilation: It is also called stretch factor and corresponds to the average ratio of the number of hops traversed by the packet to reach the destination, to the minimum path length from source to destination.

-B. Simulation results and discussion
+B. Simulation Results and Discussion

-In this section we show the performance results of routing protocols in a set of networks of 50, 100, 150, 200 nodes, with pause times 5, 20, 40 and 100 s.
+In this section, we show the performance results of routing protocols in a set of networks of 50, 100, 150, and 200 nodes, with pause times 5, 20, 40, and 100 s.
 Basically, with a 5 s of pause time the nodes moves frequently, whereas with 20 and 40 s of pause time the network has less mobility and with 100 s of pause time all the nodes are still during the whole 100 s of simulation.